 Finally, wastewater is passed through a membrane that will allow only the water and blocks the waste tiny particles and chemicals.

-If you want to digitize your ETP, check how Prism makes digital transformation easy for Effluent Treatment Plant.
+Check how Prism makes digital transformation easy for Effluent Treatment Plant.